Updated November 13, 2020

 When You Go Out

-If you are healthy, it is okay to be outdoors with members of your household, but only if you can maintain distance from non-household members.
+If you are healthy, it is okay to be outdoors with members of your household, but it's important to keep a safe distance from anyone you don't live with.
 Remember to:

 - Bring and wear face coverings